jamiebergen/sample-wp-theme/README.md

 * Sass: Styles are organized in modular `.scss` files and compiled using the [Sass CSS preprocessor](https://sass-lang.com/).
 * Gulp: Makes use of [WP-Gulp](https://github.com/ahmadawais/WPGulp), an easy-to-use WordPress Gulp boilerplate.
 This enables live browser reloads using BrowserSync, Sass to CSS conversion, autoprefixing, CSS minification, JS concatenation, and image minification, among other things.
+⋅⋅* Note that `gulp-zip` was added to generate a zip file of the theme.
 * Modern CSS: Layouts were achieved using Flexbox and CSS Grid.
 * Accessible and responsive multi-level menu based on [responsive-nav.js](https://github.com/viljamis/responsive-nav.js)
 * Translation-ready